top of page

 Get to Know Us and Our Ducks

-My husband, Eric, and I have been married almost 30 years and raised our two daughters on our 53-acre farm near Lathrop in Northwest Missouri.
+My husband and I raised our children on our 53-acre farm near Lathrop in Northwest Missouri.
 I am an elementary school teacher, and with some time available during summer and an empty nest, I was ready for a new project.

 〰️Angie